 The W700 contains six switch filters for reducing contact closures to standard levels.
 The output drive of the switch filter is determined by the voltage to which the switch contact is returned.
 For maximum output drive at ground level, terminal D should be connected to -15v and the external contacts should be returned to +10v.
-In this case, open contacts produce a -3v output, and closed contacts produce a ground output.
-For maximum output drive at the -3v level, terminal D should be connected to -15v and the external contacts produce a ground output.
-For maximum output drive at the -3v level, terminal D should be connected to -15v.
-In this configuration, open contacts produce a ground output and closed contacts produce a ground output and closed contacts produce
+In this case, open contacts produce a ground output.
+For maximum output drive at the -3v level, terminal D should be connected to +10v and the external contacts v = 15v.
+In this contacts produce a ground output.
+For maximum output drive at the -3v level, terminal D should be connected to +10v and the external contacts produce a ground output and closed contacts produce a ground output and closed contacts produce a ground output and closed contacts produce a -3v output.
+Typical rise and fall times are given in the table below.